 Where’s the line between YA and not YA?
 When is a book no longer considered appropriate or relevant for teen interest and labeled “adult”?
 Leaving aside the messy truth that people of all ages read YA books, what makes a professional—whether it’s a writer, an agent, an editor, a buyer, a critic, or a librarian—say, “Okay, this is a YA book.
 We are going to try and get teens to read this.”

 In 2018, we’re lucky to have a few more options, but not many.
 Plenty of YA novels worry about college, talk about college, prepare for college.
 Very few actually take us there.
-These ten books do:
+These ten YA books set in college do.

 Fangirl by Rainbow Rowell